- HIV AIDS Myths and Facts Slideshow Pictures

 What are the risk factors for cytomegalovirus infection?

-People who work closely with young children, such as in child care, may be exposed to CMV and become infected.
+Those at risk for CMV include young children and adults who work closely with them, people who undergo blood transfusions, people who have multiple sex partners, and people who have received a CMV-infected mismatched organ or bone marrow transplant.
 People at risk for complications from CMV infection include pregnant women and those with a weakened immune system, such as people infected with HIV, individuals who have undergone organ transplantation, cancer patients, or those who are taking medications that might suppress their immune system.

 How is cytomegalovirus transmitted?

 Infection with CMV is relatively common, but CMV does not spread very easily or through casual contact.
 Transmission requires direct contact with body fluids (such as saliva, urine, blood, semen, vaginal secretions, or breast milk) from an infected person.
 People become infected with CMV through kissing, breastfeeding, sexual contact, blood transfusions, injection drug use (sharing needles), or organ and bone marrow transplantation.
 CMV can be shed in body fluids for months and intermittently for life, especially in people with compromised immunity such as HIV disease, and it may not cause any symptoms.
 CMV transmission can also occur during pregnancy through the placenta, or from vaginal secretions at delivery.
 This may cause congenital CMV infection in the newborn.
 Approximately 1%-4% of women who have never been infected with CMV will have their primary (first) infection during pregnancy.
 The virus can cross the placenta and infect the fetus through the blood.
 Approximately one-third of women who become infected for the first time during pregnancy will pass the infection to the baby.